andrewbaxter/terrars/readme.md

 This way, all normal string formatting methods should retain the expected expressions.

-It remains to be seen how to support base64.

 # Current limitations and warnings

-- Limited name sanitization

-  If a provider field or resource name clashes with a rust keyword or metavalue name things may fail to compile.

 - Not all Terraform features have been implemented

-  The only ones I'm aware of missing at the moment are resource "provisioning" and collection type references.
+  The only ones I'm aware of missing at the moment is resource "provisioning".

 - `ignore_changes` takes strings rather than an enum